• Spanish

 Knowing the alphabet is essential to learn and improve any language from a practical point of view, and also to memorize its vocabulary.

-Therefore, from Españolé we have prepared a list of frequently asked questions or FAQs about the Spanish alphabet and its pronunciation that may be useful if you are going to take one of our intensive Spanish courses.
+Therefore, from Españolé we have prepared a list of frequently asked questions or FAQs about the Spanish alphabet and its pronunciation that may be useful if you are going to take one of our intensive Spanish courses in Spain.

 How many letters does the Spanish alphabet have?